xolvio/whirlwind-old/README.md

 Reduce your test suite time from hours to minutes on TravisCI, CircleCI, CodeShip and even locally.

-Whirlwind takes set of tasks that you wish to distribute, such as slow end-to-end tests, and runs them across compute nodes (parallelism), as well as within compute nodes (concurrency).
+Whirlwind takes a set of tasks that you wish to distribute, such as slow end-to-end tests, and runs them across compute nodes (parallelism), as well as within compute nodes (concurrency).

 The tasks source can be either a predefined list, or a directory.